Save Your Back, Switch Your Snow Shovel

 01 December, 2021

 The snowfall seal has been broken.
-And while the early flurries may be light, it doesn’t mean we shouldn’t look towards the future of this winter.
-The classic snow shovel has been around for decades, 1889 to be exact, invented by a woman named Lydia Fairweather.
+And while the early flurries may be light, it doesn't mean we shouldn't look towards the future of this winter.
+The classic snow shovel has been around for decades — 1889 to be exact, invented by a woman named Lydia Fairweather.
 And while there have been improvements on the classic, the scrape and scoop tend to be fairly recognizable.
 Have you upgraded your snow shovel in a while?
-Learn how small differences can make a big difference in your body throughout this winter season.
+Learn how small differences can make a big difference on your body throughout this winter season.

 Snow Blowers

 Now, these can be the mac daddy of saving your back during the colder months.
 But are they worth the investment?
 A good snowblower can run you several thousand dollars!
-While the ease of snow removal for your home and your neighbors can sound good, are you prepared for the upkeep required?
-Snowplows need regular fuel or charging, can get clogged with large snowfalls, and need regular maintenance similar to a car.
+While the ease of snow removal for your home and your neighbors can sound appealing, are you prepared for the upkeep required?
+Snowblowers need regular fuel or charging, can get clogged with large snowfalls, and need regular maintenance similar to a car.

 Curved Handle vs. Straight

-You may have seen these curved shape handles, they look like handles that have been bent out of shape!
+You may have seen curved shape handles — they look like handles that have been bent out of shape!
 These are actually ergonomically designed to reduce strain on the lower back.
-A lower back injury is no way to enjoy those winter months.
-A great tool for those who may suffer from previous injuries or sensitivities.
+A lower back injury is no way to enjoy those winter months, making this a great tool for those who may suffer from previous injuries or sensitivities.
 This bend keeps the shoveler from bending over too much while gathering snow.
-Seems great right?
-But, a straight-handled shovel has its benefits as well.
-The straight-handled shovel lessens the strain on wrists while lifting the load.
-Those with a stronger upper body may do well with sticking with the straight handle.

-Round Vs. Rectangle
+Round vs. Rectangle

 Enhance Your Shoveling

-Salt-This classic technique works by raising the melting temperature of ice
+- Salt — This classic technique works by raising the melting temperature of ice.

-Tarp- place a tarp over cars and walkways for small flurries.
+- Tarp — Place a tarp over cars and walkways for small flurries.
 Simply remove it when it's done!

 With these small adjustments, work smarter not harder this winter!
 Simple changes to an everyday item can make a world of difference.
 And keep checking the Kratos Gas & Power blog for excellent tips!